asifsheikh/Volo/AUTHENTICATION_IMPLEMENTATION.md

 ## Conclusion

 This authentication state management system provides a robust, secure, and user-friendly experience for the Volo app.
-It handles all edge cases, provides proper error handling, and integrates seamlessly with Firebase services while maintaining clean separation of concerns.
+The simplified routing logic ensures users always have a complete and consistent experience, whether they're new users or returning users with incomplete onboarding.
+The system handles all edge cases, provides proper error handling, and integrates seamlessly with Firebase services while maintaining clean separation of concerns.